tinganho/balanced-storage/README.md

 }
 ```

 As you can see we did a mistake.
-We unreferenced the sub view.
+We unreferenced the view.
 And we expected it to be garbage collected.
 But instead we caused a memory leak.
 Did you spot in which line was causing a memory leak?
 It is on this line:

 ```ts
 this.user.on('change:title', () => {